Lebanon travel guide

 Celebratory gunfire is common in Lebanon and there is a risk to British Nationals from gunfire being fired in residential areas in reaction to major regional developments.
 If you hear gunfire, take cover immediately.
 Protests related to regional events could also take place at short notice and may escalate quickly.
 Exercise caution, avoid demonstrations, and monitor local media for developments.

 On 1 October, Iran launched nearly 200 ballistic missiles at Israel.
+On 26 October, Israel carried out military strikes against Iran.
 The situation could escalate quickly and pose risks for the wider region.
-Exercise caution, avoid demonstrations, and monitor local media for developments.
+You should exercise caution, avoid demonstrations, and monitor local media for developments.

 Local support

 The Embassy remains open as normal and continues with essential work, including full services to British nationals.
-Due to the security situation, family members of British Embassy staff have been temporarily withdrawn but staff members remain.
+Due to the security situation, we have temporarily reduced the number of diplomatic staff in Lebanon and withdrawn family members of British Embassy staff.

 The UK government chartered four flights from Beirut, helping more than 430 people to leave Lebanon.
 Due to reduced demand and increased commercial capacity no further flights are scheduled.